-- 1. Expand use of SARS texting - 2.
-Expand use of Facebook and other options for student communication
+- 1. Expand use of SARS texting Done.
+Enhanced with text messaging from Rave (Fin Aid) - 2.
+Expand use of Facebook and other options for student communication Done

 Appendix A - SWOT Analysis

 Appendix A - SWOT Analysis Details

 A S.W.O.T Analysis (Strength-Weakness-Opportunity-Threat) identifies and analyzes the strengths, weaknesses, opportunities and threats an organization faces in the near and short/long term depending upon organizational goals and objectives